A2A Protocol: The Missing Piece That Makes AI Agents Actually Work Together

 Mike Anderson from Cisco put it well in the A2A anniversary post:

 The protocol is the foundation.
-The applications are unlimited.
+The applications are the work.

 Ready to Build Agentic Teams?

-Go from idea to working AI agent in minutes.
-No infrastructure required.
+From idea to a working multi-agent workflow in minutes.
+No infrastructure to manage.

 Founding Early Access is open.
 Limited spots available.